scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 ### Boilerplate and Inheritance

-Copy pasting a hundrend lines of config (boilerplate) to add or edit one line of config - done that ✔️
+Copy pasting a hundred lines of config (boilerplate) to add or edit one line of config - done that ✔️

 Opening a random file with 2 lines of config and wondering "what does this even do 🤔" - done that ✔️ (because the actual config that contains most of the config is placed in a different file and is _inherited_ to this config file to reduce boilerplate)

-CUE is a config language, so obivously there is a mechanism to avoid boilerplate but this point sounds particularly interesting:
+CUE is a config language, so obviously there is a mechanism to avoid boilerplate but this point sounds particularly interesting:

 > Like with other configuration languages, CUE can add complexity if values are organized to come from multiple places.
 However, as CUE disallows overrides, deep layerings are naturally prevented.

 CUE disallows overrides - want to see a practical example of this.
-Forgetting to override values in an inherited config file is a great way to do something bad in production systems; if the default value is not good enough, then forgetting to override that default value might easily cause troubles.
-Example: default config setting of a container has memory limit as 256mb but the application running in the container needs 512mb of memory to function properly; if the author of that application forgets to override, then that would impact the application when it is trying to run - often silently after deploying to prod :D  Does CUE help us combat this problem?
+Forgetting to override values in an inherited config file is a great way to do something bad in production systems; if the default value is not good enough, then forgetting to override that default value might easily cause trouble.
+For example default config setting of a container has a memory limit of 256MB but the application running in the container needs 512MB of memory to function properly; if the author of that application forgets to override, then that would impact the application when it is trying to run - often silently after deploying to prod :D  Does CUE help us combat this problem?
 I will continue reading for now and wait to know.

 > Inheritance, is not commutative and idempotent in the general case.
 In other words, order matters.
 This makes it hard to track where values are coming from.
 This is not only true for humans, but also machines.